-Several strains or clades of Gyrodactylus salaris have been identified on the basis of genotyping with the mitochondrial cytochrome oxidase 1 (CO1) marker (4, 6, 15, 16).
-Although there does not seem to be any correspondence between strains as identified by CO1 and pathogenicity (5), all strains recovered from Atlantic salmon that have been studied in laboratory experiments, so far, are highly pathogenic to Atlantic salmon.
-Recently, strains non-pathogenic to salmon were recovered from non-anadromous Arctic charr (Salvelinus alpinus) in Norway (22, 26) and from rainbow trout (Oncorhynchus mykiss) in Denmark (9, 10).
+Several strains or clades of Gyrodactylus salaris have been identified on the basis of genotyping with the mitochondrial cytochrome oxidase 1 (CO1) marker (Hansen et al., 2003; Hansen et al., 2007b; Meinilä et al., 2002; Meinilä et al., 2004).
+Although there does not seem to be any correspondence between strains as identified by CO1 and pathogenicity (Hansen et al., 2007a), all strains recovered from Atlantic salmon that have been studied in laboratory experiments, so far, are highly pathogenic to strains of Atlantic salmon.
+Strains non-pathogenic to salmon have been recovered from non-anadromous Arctic charr (Salvelinus alpinus) in Norway (Olstad et al., 2007a; Robertsen et al., 2007) and from rainbow trout (Oncorhynchus mykiss) in Denmark (Jørgensen et al., 2007; Lindenstrøm et al., 2003).